 The Easiest Ways To Stealth Wealth

 The easiest ways to stealth wealth are to drive an old economy car and never wear anything expensive.
-By doing so, you can still send your kids to private school, join country clubs, and go on nice vacations without raising too much suspicion from the outside world.
+By doing so, you can still send your kids to private school.
+You can join country clubs without people looking at you funny.
+You can also go on nice vacations without raising too much suspicion from the outside world.

-But what if you are a strong believer in real estate as an investment, don’t like stocks or any other type of asset class as much, and want to protect your children from spoiling?
+But what if you are a strong believer in real estate as an investment?
+What if you don't like stocks or any other type of asset class as much?
+Further, what if you want to protect your children from spoiling?
 Screw what the outside world thinks.
-You’ve also got enough capital to buy a luxury home.
+You've also got enough capital to buy a luxury home.

 The answer is simple: own a modest primary residence that is no larger than the median-sized home in your city.
 With your excess capital, buy a second residence as a rental home, second home, or office.